-UK Queen Elizabeth's grandson splits from wife: Sun
+UK Queen Elizabeth's grandson Peter Phillips and wife to divorce

-LONDON (Reuters) - Peter Phillips, the grandson of Britain’s Queen Elizabeth, has separated from his Canadian wife after 12 years of marriage, the Sun newspaper reported on Tuesday.
+LONDON (Reuters) - Peter Phillips, the grandson of Britain’s Queen Elizabeth, and his Canadian wife are to divorce after 12 years of marriage, the couple announced on Tuesday.

-The tabloid said Phillips, the eldest of the British monarch’s eight grandchildren, was devastated that his wife Autumn wanted to split up.
+Phillips, the eldest of the British monarch’s eight grandchildren, and Autumn had informed the queen and their family last year, their statement said.
 The couple, who married in 2008, have two children, Savannah, 9, and Isla, 7.

+“They had reached the conclusion that this was the best course of action for their two children and ongoing friendship,” their spokesman said.

+“The decision to divorce and share custody came about after many months of discussions and although sad, is an amicable one.
+The couples’ first priority will remain the continued well being and upbringing of their wonderful daughters Savannah and Isla.”

 Buckingham Palace said it had no comment as it was a private matter.
+The statement said both families were saddened by the news.

 Phillips, 42, son of Elizabeth’s daughter Princess Anne and 15th-in-line to the throne, and Autumn, 41, met in 2003 at the Montreal Grand Prix, when he worked for the Formula 1 racing team BMW Williams and she worked at the BMW hospitality suite.